 What Are the Potential Risks?

-Although password managers are largely safe, there are some risks to keep in mind:
+Although password managers are largely safe, there are some risks to keep in mind, most of which involve your own device security or human error:

 Should You Use a Password Manager?